iron-meteor/iron-router/Guide.md

 </template>
 ```

-We can tell our route function which layout templat to use by calling the
+We can tell our route function which layout template to use by calling the
 `layout` method.

 ```javascript